 Typical Prey for Cheetahs:

-Cheetahs feed mainly upon smaller antelope such as puku or impala.
-When there is a shortage of suitable food, they can also consume small species such as hares or birds.
+Cheetahs feed upon smaller antelope such as puku or impala.
+When there is a shortage of food, hares or young wildebeest might end up as appetizers if the opportunity arises.

 Typical Prey for Leopards:

-The diet of leopards includes a huge variety of animals such as jackals, antelopes, monkeys, duiker, , impala, wildebeest, birds, rodents, rock dassies, hares, snakes, sheep, goats and even insects.
+The diet of leopards includes a wide variety of animals such as jackals, antelopes, monkeys, duiker, impala, wildebeest, birds, rodents, rock dassies, hares, snakes, sheep, goats and even insects.

-Even larger animals such as eland or wildebeest can occasionally be killed by leopard, though that’s unusual.
+But its greater size and strength allows it to kill slightly larger wildlife.
+Even larger animals such as eland or wildebeest can occasionally be killed by leopard, (though that’s unusual).

-Leopards attain all their required moisture from their food, so they can survive without drinking water for long periods of time.
+Plus, leopards attain all their required moisture from their food, so they can survive without drinking water for extended periods of time.

 Preferred Terrain and Distribution